-As with any user experience work; the first step is to define the problem that your information visualization will solve.
-This will usually require some user research to answer the questions; “what does my user need from this?” and “how will they work with it?”
+As with any user experience work, the first step is to define the problem that your information visualization will solve.
+This will usually require user research to answer these questions: “What does my user need from this?” and “How will they work with it?”

 You should also take into account any specific factors that are unique to the user base during this research.
 What is their level of education or ability with data handling?
 What kind of experience do they have with the data in the past?
 This will guide the level of complexity of the output and clarify the overall needs of the user.